Make some Maths Art for your classroom

 Incredible Knitted Image at Woolly Thoughts website.

 We have all had a go at making art with a pair of compasses, and it is well worth returning to this tried and tested favourite.
-Here is a video illustrating a slightly more advanced version of what you might be used to.
+Here is a Geometric Design Drawing Flower YouTube video, illustrating a slightly more advanced version of what you might be used to.
 (Top tip – you can play back this type of video at double speed on YouTube if your pupils want to watch it more than once.)

 Make sure you visit some of the best websites around for Mathematical Art: